 Unintentionally Spreading a Virus

 Could your company face legal liability for damage to another business caused by a virus-infected email, unsuspectingly sent out by one of your employees?
 With the spread of viruses and the increase in email in the workplace, this question may not be far-fetched.
-Read an article that explores the relevant legal theories and provides tips businesses can take to help minimize their risks for spreading viruses unintentionally.

 Credit Card Losses For Your Customers